stefanmadalin95/terraform-upskill-program/01-introduction/exercises/exercise-1.md

 * What worked/didn’t work
 * Screenshots or logs if possible

-✅ Optional: Try deleting the bucket using:
+✅ Try deleting the bucket using:

 ```bash
 terraform destroy